 WHAT IS A DENTAL CROWN?

 Often referred to as a “cap”, a crown is a permanent covering that protects the portion of your natural tooth above your gum line.
 Crowns are strong and dependable restorations that are permanently cemented onto your own natural teeth.
-By strengthening and reconstruction the top portion of your tooth with a crown, your dentist is able to preserve the roots of the teeth as well as the surrounding bone and the gum tissue.
-In this way, a crown is not a “false tooth”, but rather a structural and cosmetic improvement of your natural teeth.
+By strengthening and reconstruction the top portion of your tooth with a crown, Dr. Goodwin is able to preserve the roots of the teeth as well as the surrounding bone and the gum tissue.

 WHEN IS A CROWN RECOMMENDED?